Classic Gazpacho

 • 1 teaspoon salt

 To easily blanch tomatoes and prepare for gazpacho: Using a large pot, bring water to a simmer.
-Cut an “X” in the top and bottom of the tomato and drop in the water for about a minute.
+Cut a shallow “X” in the top and bottom of the tomato and drop in the water for about a minute.
 The skin will recede just a bit when they are ready.
 Watch carefully – the tomatoes will taste freshest if removed before they begin to cook.
 Immediately place in ice water to stop the cooking process.
 Peel over a strainer in a bowl to catch the juice.
+Remove the seeds from the flesh of the tomato and reserve the tomato.
 Push and work the seeds against the strainer to extract the most juice possible.
+Reserve the juice.

-Garnish with additional chopped vegetables, a drizzle of vinegar or olive oil, croutons or cooked shrimp.
+Garnish with additional chopped vegetables, a drizzle of vinegar, olive oil, or croutons.

 Notes: